 - Very late or very early tooth loss.
 The first tooth should fall out around the age of 6 and by the age of 13, your child should have all of his or her permanent teeth.

 - Thumb sucking after age 5

 - Tongue thrust

-- Teeth protrusion (The top teeth are extended from the bottom teeth—often called an “overbite by people)
+- Teeth protrusion (when the top teeth stick out forward from the bottom teeth—often called an “overbite” by people)

 - Teeth don’t fit together in a normal way

 - Crowded or crooked teeth